raspberrypilearning/flatgame/en/step_3.md

 --- task ---

-1. Club Mentors take all the photos using their phone, capturing creators work and also any additional images they want that represent the club.
+1. Club Mentors take all the photos using their phone, capturing all creators work and also any additional images they want that represent the club.
 --- /task ---

 --- task ---